 3. Set-Associative Mapping

 The associative memory stores both the address and the content (data) of the memory word.
 This permits any location in the cache to store any word from the main memory.

 In this mapping procedure, the CPU address of 15 bits is divided into two fields.
-One is index field 9 bits and second is tag equal 6 bits.
+One is the index field of 9 bits and the second is a tag equal to 6 bits.
 The number of bits in the index field is equal to the number of address bits required to access the cache memory.